HiSeun/GitHub-Learning/Github Push Pull.md

 git remote add origin "your git address" git push origin master
 ```
+You don't need to command the second line always, do just once.
 Go to your remote repository and check whether change was adapted or not.

 ### 4.3.
 Error